spdx/spdx-3-model/model/AI/domain.md

 ## Summary

-Field captures theDescribe the target domains of use
+Field captures the domains in which the AI package can be used.

 ## Description